mio-mio/rag-crypto-tutor-notes/Appendix_Learning_Notes_on_Code.md

     embs  = embs / norms
     return embs, chunks
 ```

+Steps :
+1. Download artifacts (embeddings + chunks) from the Hugging Face dataset.*1
+2. Load embeddings into NumPy and chunks into JSON.*2
+3. Return them for use in retrieval.

+*1 `snapshot_download`is the function only in Hugging Face.
-This function is for downloading dataset.  `chunks.jsonl` and `embedings.npz` must have the same amout of lines.
+*2 `chunks.jsonl` and `embedings.npz` must have the same amout of lines.

 Each text chunk in `chunks.jsonl` must correspond to exactly one embedding vector in `embeddings.npz`.
 - `chunks.jsonl` contains the split pieces of text (one JSON line per chunk).